Basics: a glimpse into Big Data Analytics

 What you need to get out of this is that BDAs’ evolution is ever-changing.
 Just think about it: two decades ago, you couldn’t run a data-centric environment without specific hardware and talent.
 10 years later, hardware became less of a problem, shifting challenges towards your business and system administration resources.
 Today, both of those challenges are virtualised via Cloud, Serverless and FaaS approaches, leaving you fewer challenges on the talent side, with a heavier tool on building efficient meta-models from your business perspective.

-90% of the data available today has been created over the last 2 years.
+90% of the data available today emerged over the last 2 years.
 We found ourselves on the verge of a BigData era and BDA might be the key to finding the right answers within the right time.
 The immense variety of patterns, veracity and complexity of these analytics may convey into a wider picture of our world, giving us the possibility to prevent disasters and mediate risks at the business level and maybe drive a sustainability trend at the global level.

 We’ve only scraped the surface of BDA, just to give you a basic outlook at this term and of course, there’s more coming up about this.
 We’re getting close to the end of our Basics series, and from there on, our engineers will guide you through “the IT Chronicles of Narnia”, delivering you insight-advice regarding front-end, back-end, API, mobile and data-centricity approaches.
 We’ll be off for a couple of weeks, so until our next blog post, make sure to explore our entire Basics chain and maybe drop us a comment or two.